 This course introduces soil mechanics, foundation and earth structure to the engineering technology students.
 It includes soil classification, soil properties, soil stresses, earth pressures, bearing capacity, slope stability.
 It also discusses principles of foundation analysis and design, retaining walls, etc. Laboratory experiments to test behavior of soils included.
-Prerequisite(s): CON 207 Corequisite(s): CON 302L
+Prerequisite(s): CON 207 or CIV 207 Corequisite(s): CON 302L

 ARC 310 Construction Design